hyebin829/youtube-comment-mover/README.md

 ## Usage
 1. Go to a YouTube video page.
-2. Click the extension icon in the top-right corner of the browser.
+2. Click the extension icon and then click the refresh button.
-3. Click the toggle button to move the comments to the side of the video player.
-4. Click the toggle button again to move the comments back to their original location.
+3. You can move/cancel comments to the right by pressing on/off.

 ## Contributing